SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 I hug her tight.
 "I am the one forcing you to catch me though."

 Pinkie hugs back.
-"True, but I am the one who doesn't know why she's catching you or what these new feelings are."
+"True, but I am the one who doesn't know why she's catching you or what these new feelings mean…"

 "New feelings?"